#

 The code snippet below shows how to create two nfts and swap them using the smart contract above.

-// Create and fund the wallets
+// Create and fund Alice's wallet

 const alice = new Computer()